 Feeling appreciated is one of the top three drivers of employee engagement.
 This is why the last workplace trends that could help boost employee engagement is the incentives provided by the company.

-It does not have to be something expensive; simple gestures such as a “Thank You” card with a pair of movie tickets inside or coffee voucher is sufficient to express your gratitude to your best or well-deserved employee.
+It does not have to be something expensive; simple gestures such as a “Thank You” card with a pair of movie tickets inside or other employee perks is sufficient to express your gratitude to your best or well-deserved employee.

 Employee engagement has become one of the main issues on the minds of managers and business owners.
 While it can be overwhelming when you are trying to boost employee engagement in your company, it is worth looking into for a positive workplace environment.